View More Images

 The Tohoku Hot Spring Snow Tour is a fully-guided tour suitable for reasonably fit people who can walk comfortably for three hours a day.
 We wear snowshoes to follow the tour route, which is mostly over snow-covered flat or gently inclined terrain.
 One steeper climb without snowshoes is also included.
 Please read more on Tour Levels here.

-Accommodation is in Japanese inns, most of which have onsen thermal hot spring baths.
+Accommodation is in Japanese inns, which have onsen thermal hot spring baths.
+Please read more on accommodation here.
 The maximum group size for this tour is 12 persons.
 We have no minimum size.
 If we accept a booking we guarantee to run the tour.

 This fully-guided tour leads us through the rugged and rural Tohoku region in the depths of snowy winter.
 A ruggedly beautiful and mysterious land, Tohoku is dominated by towering mountains, remote valleys, vast forests and rugged coasts.
 Squeezed in between are communities where the inhabitants have toiled heroically for generations to live in concert with their environment; never more so than when snows fall copiously and envelop the landscape.
 Deep in the mountains, winter has always been the greatest test of the locals’ resilience, which is underpinned by their friendly and robust community.
 On the Tohoku Hot Spring Snow Tour we are warmly welcomed into their communities, much as the people here have sheltered each other and visitors for millennia, and gain insights into their lives; still based, in large part, on ages-old traditions.

 The deep snows of winter pair delightfully with the warm and invigorating onsen hot springs that we make ample use of throughout this tour.
-Undoubtedly, Matsuo Basho, one of Japan’s greatest literary figures, also luxuriated in the many onsen found throughout Tohoku on his itinerant perambulation here in the seventeenth century.
+Undoubtedly, Matsuo Basho, one of Japan’s greatest literary figures, also luxuriated in the many onsen found throughout Tohoku on his itinerant perambulation here in the Seventeenth Century.
 Our journey coincides in part with his travels, related in his poetic narrative Narrow Road to the Deep North.
-In his footsteps, we visit a spectacularly and precipitously sited temple high above a valley on a steep cliff; and a venerable farmhouse where the lyricist’s uncomfortable night is evocatively related in his haiku poetry.
+In his footsteps, we visit a spectacularly and precipitously sited temple high above a valley on a steep cliff.

-Walk Japan’s expert tour leader gathers with the tour group at 09:15am in Tokyo Station.
-From here, our journey begins at a rapid clip as we board the super-fast shinkansen bullet train for Yonezawa.
-From here on, however, the pace for the rest of our journey together drops significantly as we ride local trains and vehicles to charming farming hamlets, hot spring villages and towns.
+The Walk Japan Tour Leader meets the tour group after lunch in Yonezawa Station.
+From here, our journey together takes us to charming farming hamlets, hot spring villages and towns.
 Here, with snowshoes on our feet, we venture out over countryside that glistens in the winter sun, or otherwise fades to an other-worldly monochrome under snow-laden clouds.
-We explore mostly flat or gentle inclines but also include: a long descent through the incredible juhyo snow monsters; and a steep climb without snowshoes up to one of Tohoku’s greatest treasures, Yamadera Temple.
+We explore mostly flat or gentle inclines but also include a long descent through the incredible juhyo snow monsters and a steep climb without snowshoes up to Yamadera, one of Tohoku’s spectacularly sited temple.

-Our journey first takes us north from Tokyo to the centre of the Tohoku region; from here local trains and vehicles take us ever deeper into this rugged, beautiful land as we make our way through its interior before finally reaching Sakata, a historic and elegant old port town on the Sea of Japan coast.
+Our journey deep, both literally and geographically, through the centre of the Tohoku region takes us ever deeper into this rugged, beautiful mountainous land.
 We stay in delightful inns, most of which boast onsen baths.
-After relaxing and reinvigorating ourselves in the mineral waters that gush up from deep within the earth, we stimulate our palates with evening meals that draw on the wide range of fresh produce from the seas, fields, rivers and mountains of Tohoku.
+After relaxing and reinvigorating ourselves in the mineral waters that gush up from deep within the earth, we stimulate our palates with evening meals that draw on the wide range of fresh produce from the seas, fields, rivers and mountains of northern Japan.

 Map image

-The itinerary for the Tohoku Hot Spring Snow Tour tour is ground-only, beginning in Tokyo and ending in Sakata.
+The itinerary for the Tohoku Hot Spring Snow Tour tour is ground-only, beginning in Yonezawa and ending in Shinjo.
 Prior to the tour, Walk Japan will provide detailed instructions for travelling to the meeting point in Tokyo from Tokyo’s Narita (NRT) and Haneda (HND) Airports.
-At the end of the tour, travellers are advised not to book themselves out on an early morning flight as it can take up to five hours to travel from Sakata to airports in the Tokyo region.
+At the end of the tour, travellers are advised not to book themselves out on an early morning flight as it can take up to five hours to travel from Shinjo to airports in the Tokyo region.

-After breakfast in our accommodation, we set off equipped with our snowshoes for an exploration of Nakatsugawa and its surroundings.
+After breakfast in our accommodation, we set off equipped with our snowshoes for our first venture over the deep snows.
 We are joined by a local forester, who leads us into the surrounding maple forests.
 On the way he relates stories about local life, including how the villagers have developed a successful business collecting syrup from the maples and processing it for sale in Tokyo’s fashionable stores.

-A local family prepare our lunch, which comprises regional dishes using local produce, both cultivated and foraged.
-Our congenial hosts tell us more about life in the region before we transfer by vehicle to Kaminoyama Onsen, a hot spring town at the base of Mt.
-Zao.
+A local family prepares our lunch, which is comprised of regional dishes using produce, both cultivated and foraged locally.
+Our congenial hosts tell us more about life in the region before we transfer by vehicle to Kaminoyama Onsen, a hot spring town at the base of Zao-san, a mountain famed for its juhyo snow monsters and ski runs.

-We stay here for the next two nights in a Japanese inn with onsen hot spring baths.
-After exploring the atmospheric old samurai district found in the town, we make the most of the onsen before settling down together for dinner in our accommodation.
+We stay here for the next two nights in a Japanese inn with onsen bathing.
+After exploring the atmospheric old samurai district found in the town, we make the most of the onsen before enjoying dinner together.

 Meals: Breakfast, lunch & dinner provided.